Fall-2025-COMP163/project-2-srthorpe-hub/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+I did not add any super creative features besides a level factor.
+However I did not add a level up feature.
+Everything else was basically by the directions given.
+You execute this code by running it and inputing the types of character you want to have in the game.
+I used AI to debug my code when I made certain errors to save time.